jyotis01/contact-form/README.md

 ##### Prerequisites

-The setup expects following tools installed on the system.
+The setup expects the following to be installed on the system.

 - Ruby [2.7.0]
 - Rails [6.0.3.2]